 A trip to the Florida Keywest holds different keywords that will make the visit worth taking.
 You are in for a distance, one long trail of a drive.
-It’s in the US -1 Highway that runs alongside with the Zero Mile en route to the Keys.
+It’s in the US -1 Highway that runs alongside the Zero Mile en route to the Keys.
 The straight drive favors a scenic display separated by channels, keys and conjoined bridges that weave from several strips into one big thrill.
-Scaling your path through the southernmost part of the Continentental US is more than a stopover.
+Scaling your path through the southernmost part of the Continental US is more than a stopover.

 Timing the visit marks number one.

 For the most part, the Keywest’s geographical location is resplendent with sunny skies that can make one step on the gas not on every visitor’s travel comfort zones.
 In the winter, the wind chill can save a contrast to climate exposures among northern guests who can spot the cold a no bother.
 To one used to the tropical climate, though, it could show one all wrapped in coats, mufflers, and knitted caps.
 A funny scene while they take a leisurely walk on the beaches, or public parks that line the whole stretch as the road parts from a little peek towards central Miami.